pyxem/kikuchipy-data/README.rst

   :target: https://creativecommons.org/licenses/by/4.0/
   :alt: CC BY 4.0

-- Origin: Acquired by Jarle Hjelen at NTNU in 2023.
+- Origin: Acquired by Jarle Hjelen in 2023.
 - Description: A (60 x 60) set of experimental EBSD patterns of (48 x 48)
-  pixels from a super duplex stainless steel.
+  pixels from a super duplex stainless steel (austenite and ferrite).
-  The resolution is the result of downsampling by a factor of 2.
+  The low resolution is the result of downsampling by a factor of 2.